virialvill/all-the-news-react/README.md

 export default App;
 ```

-We instantiate stories as an empty array and a bit of state to track whether the data is loading.
+We initialize stories as an empty array and add a bit of state to track whether the data is loading.

-Now we use the `useEffect` to fetch the data and then we pass it to the Stories component as a prop.
+Now we add variables for the api key and default section and use the `useEffect` hook to fetch the data and then we pass it to the Stories component as a prop.
+We also pass the stories state to the Stories component.

 App.js: